Tulikivi’s Russia Exit Activates Saunologia Partnership as Kevo Heater Targets America

 Any electric sauna heater sold in the United States must carry a listing from a Nationally Recognized Testing Laboratory to satisfy building codes and electrical inspectors.
 Historically, UL 875 was the governing standard, and its requirements (including a prescriptive thermostat sensor location and a conservative auto-shutoff threshold) made certification more difficult and more expensive for European-designed heaters.

 But Tulikivi is not trying to compete with Harvia on volume.
 The Kevo collection targets the premium specialty segment where soapstone cladding, minimal safety clearances, and cool-touch exterior surfaces matter.
-That niche has not had a strong UL-listed import competitor.
-Builders, installers, and high-end residential designers sourcing specialty heaters have relied on a fragmented set of smaller importers.
-A UL-listed Tulikivi, backed by the company’s century-plus track record in soapstone, changes the competitive set.
+And where Harvia’s trust in North America is built on scale and distribution, Tulikivi is building trust through a different stack: compliance certification (UL), independent editorial endorsement (Saunologia), industry-body alignment (Sauna from Finland, World Sauna Forum), and a century-plus track record in soapstone.

 The Russia Exit